dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 ### Using data binding {#databinding}

 We have an app, but it's nothing to write home about.
 It's far from D.R.Y.
-(Don't Repeat Yourself.)
+(Don't Repeat Yourself).
 Similar markup is repeated all over the place:

 {% prettify js %}